 Common low-code platform security concerns

-Having a thorough understanding of your vendor isn’t just essential for scalability.
+Having a thorough understanding of your supplier isn’t just essential for scalability.
 Third-party products are not built equally.
 It’s up to the provider to secure the source code and run vulnerability testing.
-If you purchase a product from an organization that’s lacking in standardized practices and proper certifications, you may pay the price later.
+If you purchase a product from an organisation that’s lacking in standardised practices and proper certifications, you may pay the price later.

-When members of an organization purchase, install, and share software in and outside their organization without input from their IT and security teams, they run the risk of exposing sensitive data and creating openings that invite potential breaches, which in turn lead to violations, fines, and downtime.
+When members of an organisation purchase, install, and share software in and outside their organisation without input from their IT and security teams, they run the risk of exposing sensitive data and creating openings that invite potential breaches, which in turn lead to violations, fines, and downtime.

-As mentioned above, a platform that has not been properly tested by security professionals may include code that leaves the platform vulnerable to issues that may potentially expose both organizational and customer data.
+As mentioned above, a platform that has not been properly tested by security professionals may include code that leaves the platform vulnerable to issues that may potentially expose both organisational and customer data.

 Lack of business continuity